lcodeca/MoSTScenario/README.md

 #### Files:
 * `scenario` is the ready-to-use scenario
 * `tools/mobility` contains the files required to generate various traffic demands.
-* `tools/pypml` contains the parking mornitor library, still 'work in progess'.
+* `tools/parkings` contains the an example of parking mornitoring done with [PyPML][https://github.com/lcodeca/PyPML].
 * `tools/static` contains the raw OSM-like file, scripts, and configuration files to regenerate the scenario from the beginning.

 Note: the configuration files contained in `tools/static/typemap` are a slightly modified version of a subset of the SUMO files availavle at https://github.com/eclipse/sumo/tree/master/data/typemap.